IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 #### Arguments
 {: #custom-android-onAuth-arg}

-* `AuthenticationContext`: Provided by {{site.data.keyword.amashort}} Client SDK so that you can report back authentication challenge answers or failures during credentials collection.
+* `AuthenticationContext`: Provided by {{site.data.keyword.amashort}} client SDK so that you can report back authentication challenge answers or failures during credentials collection.
 For example, when a user cancels the authentication.
 * `JSONObject`: Contains a custom authentication challenge, as returned by a custom identity provider.
 * `Context`: A reference to the Android Context that was used when the request was sent.
 Usually this argument represents an Android Activity.

-By calling the `onAuthenticationChallengeReceived` method, the {{site.data.keyword.amashort}} Client SDK is delegating control to the developer.
+By calling the `onAuthenticationChallengeReceived` method, the {{site.data.keyword.amashort}} client SDK is delegating control to the developer.
 The service waits for credentials.
-The developer must collect credentials and report them back to the {{site.data.keyword.amashort}} Client SDK by using one of `AuthenticationContext` interface methods.
+The developer must collect credentials and report them back to the {{site.data.keyword.amashort}} client SDK by using one of `AuthenticationContext` interface methods.

 ### onAuthenticationSuccess method
 {: #custom-android-authlistener-onsuccess}